 The health visitor came for a routine visit.
 I agonised beforehand about certain choices we’d made that we’re bound to be contentious, especially bed sharing and baby led weaning.
 Maybe she’d surprise me but I made up my mind to be suitably vague.
 I just didn’t want to get into it, you know?
 I keep thinking now that I should have.
 HV: How many times a day does she feed?
 Me: Oh, it varies.
 HV: She should be eating more solids by now and demanding less of you.
 Me: Mmhmm.

 I literally trawl the internet looking for photos of babies eating and real-life experiences of baby led weaning.
 If you are similarly inclined, read on.
 Lamb and vegetable pot-roast-stew-thing.
 Probably a bit too fatty but Talitha absolutely loved it.
 In fact I think she kept forgetting she already had stuff in her mouth but, hey, if she doesn’t mind spitting things out and putting them back in her mouth, who am I to criticise?
-Get family and home ed news and printables to your inbox
+Sign up to my newsletter to keep in touch and support my writing

 The first smile is a classic landmark.
 The first smear of curry across your baby’s face?
 Not so much.
 The first time she shovels more chicken into a mouth full of chicken while trying to babble?
 It’s pure delight.
 Talitha started eating solid food the week before she turned six months.
 She had kept grabbing at what I was eating and it seemed time to let her do what she would.
 So, I peeled her a banana and the carnage began.
 I don’t even remember what she’s eaten so far.